 Grwp Cynefin’s biggest good news story from 2020

-The welfare team uses Policy in Practice’s Benefit and Budgeting Calculator numerous times a day, it is a tool that is very important to our work.
+The welfare team uses Policy in Practice’s Better Off Calculator numerous times a day, it is a tool that is very important to our work.
 It enables us to offer accurate advice and guidance to the tenants we are working with.

 The calculator can paint an accurate picture of the household’s expenditure.
 We use it to show tenant’s their expenditure and how we can change it in order for them to be in a better financial situation.